 Resources are single data units of a certain data type.
 That unit can be small or very large.
-A resource can be a single file (e.g. point cloud), but it can also be a complex file and folder structure depending on the resource data type (e.g. mobile mapping run).
+A resource can be a single file (e.g. point cloud), but it can also be a complex file and folder structure depending on the resource data type (e.g. a mobile mapping run).

 Traditional Geodata, such as Points, Lines, Areas are valid Resource data types.
 Other supported primitive data types are Point Clouds (e.g. Aerial LiDAR) and GIS Images, (e.g. file or web-based orthophotos).
 Also DEM’s (Terrain), Textured Meshes and City Models are supported.

 Resources can also be of a complex nature, such as a Mobile Mapping Run, an Oblique Project, a UAV Flight, an Indoor Floor or a Static Scan.
 These types of Resources are comprised out of multiple subsets, each representing a part of what is needed to work with this data.
 Typically, these Resources contain data from multiple sensors.

-For example, a Mobile Mapping Run can contain a point cloud, photo recording positions, spherical and/or planar images, a system trajectory, coverage and envelope, legend preferences, resource specifications (e.g. coordinate reference system) and legend preferences.
+For example, a Mobile Mapping Run can contain a point cloud, photo recording positions, spherical and/or planar images, a system trajectory, coverage and envelope, resource specifications (e.g. coordinate reference system) and legend preferences.
 However, the Resource appears as a single entry in any listing.

 Resources can also be bundled in a Group or a Project for easy access.

 Resource Groups are nothing more than groups of Resources.
 Resources in a Resource Group must share Data Type and Coordinate Reference System.